 2. Click on Insights.

-You can then choose the metrics you wish to see by tapping them underneath the Overview section:
+Then choose the metrics you want to see by tapping them underneath the Overview section:

-You can also see the performance of your Instagram Stories here too under the Content You Shared section - just choose the desired story and swipe up to view your data.
+You can also see the performance of Instagram Stories here, in the Content You Shared section.

-While Instagram stories only last for 24 hours, you'll be able to view your data here for 7 days.
+While Instagram Stories only last for 24 hours, you'll be able to view their data here for 7 days.

-For paid campaigns, you'll need to use Facebook Ads Manager to view your key metrics.
+For Instagram ad data, you'll need to log into Facebook Ads Manager to view your important metrics.

 Google Analytics is a free dashboard tool that measures website performance.
 It lets you see who visits your site, how they got there, and what they do while they're on it.

-If you don't already have Google Analytics (or another website analytics tool) set up, then you're missing out on valuable marketing data.
+If you don't already have Google Analytics then you're missing out on valuable marketing data.

 Ready?